Cleans well and the magnetic charger is neat

 The Waterpik Cordless Select cleans between the teeth and along the gumline well.

-You can get finite control from the easy to rotate nozzle.
-The 2 pressure settings give some degree of choice.
+You can get finite control from the easy to rotate nozzle and the 2 pressure settings give some degree of choice.

 - Easy to rotate the nozzle for greater control